Superflows-AI/docs/docs/07-ui-components/01-superflows-button.md

 This allows you to set the class name of the button.
 This allows you to style the button however you like.

 (note: if you set this, you must set the height and width of the button in the classes)

 ---

+**initialMessage** `string`

+An initial message to "pre-prompt" the AI.
+When set, on page load this message is programmatically sent to the AI as though the user entered the text into the chat window.
+Both the initial message and the response from the AI will be visible to the user in the chat window.

+(note: this message is sent regardless of whether the sidebar is open)

+---